WhiteCoreSim/WhiteCore-Dev/README.md

  As of Version 0.9.3, it's advised to Linux users to use a Mono version higher then 3.2.8, following a report about GC.Collect() not cleaning up memory correctly.
 The most current version of Mono is 3.10 (Released 4th November 2014)*

  More information can be found here: http://www.mono-project.com/docs/getting-started/install/linux/

-*NOTE:
- As of Version 0.9.2, the WhiteCore repository format has changed.
- The WhiteCore-Optional-Modules repository has also been updated for the new structure.
- To ensure correct compiling, use the latest commits of the WhiteCore-Dev or a release version >= 0.9.2*

-*Please see the "Migration to 0.9.2.txt" file for details on files and configurations that will need to be modified*

 The WhiteCore Development Team has begun the continuation of Aurora virtual world server.